Lumind312/Pixel-People-Prod-Optimization/README.md

 * This will be very slow.
 Assuming that each job can go into a maximum of 3 jobs, that would be a space complexity of O(3^*n*), where *n* is 430.
 So let's not.

 ## Attempted solution 2:
 * Smarter approach: Many of the jobs won't overlap with each other.
 Some groups of jobs only have 1 or 2 buildings that they can all go to.
 This can cut down *n* in permutations.
 Try clustering all buildings and jobs that are actually related to each other.
 Think of each job and building as a single node in a graph.
 Not all of the graphs connect with each other.
-This should cut down the runtime for each permutation calculation by a lot.<br>
+This should cut down the runtime for each permutation calculation by a lot.

 Problem: 40 clusters were created.
 Most of them were less than 10 nodes in size.
 However, the final cluster still had 123 jobs to go through.
 That's 3^{123} permutations.
 Still too many.

 ## Attempted solution 3: Priority queue iterating through 2m buildings.